AlejoYela/Bi-U-e-commerce/README.md

 npm install
 ```

-3. Configure environment variables.

-4. Clone in a separated folder the backend repository:
+3. Clone in a separated folder the backend repository:

 ```bash
 https://github.com/AlejoYela/Biu-API.git
 ```
-5. In the backend folder, start the server:
+4. In the backend folder, start the server:
 ```bash
 npm run dev
 ```

-4. In the frontend folder, start the project
+5. In the frontend folder, start the project

 ```bash
 npm start